What is Tallow? – Natural Solution for Beautiful Skin

 Tallow lotion bars make skin feel silky and smooth while also soothing any existing skin irritation.
-These lotion bars can also be used as and effective remedy for mild sun protection (but not a replacement for sunscreen), because of the fat soluble content of tallow and the natural SPF properties of shea butter.
+These lotion bars can also be used as an effective remedy for mild sun protection (but not a replacement for sunscreen), because of the fat-soluble content of tallow and the natural SPF properties of shea butter.
 It’s also effective in treating skin with eczema scars and scratches.

 - 1/3 cup of shea butter, cocoa butter, or mango butter